Jamiah

 How to Pronounce Jamiah

 Our model has identified 4 different pronunciations for the name Jamiah.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 66.7% confident that Jamiah is pronounced as juh-MAI-uh.
-The next most likely pronunciation is JAY-mee-uh, at 14.3% confidence.
+Our model is 66.7% confident that Jamiah is pronounced as juh-MAI-uh, which has 3 syllables.
+The next most likely pronunciation is JAY-mee-uh, at 14.3% confidence, with 3 syllables.

 JAY-mee-uh (3 syllables)